EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/organising_software_project.md

 ---
-title: How to organise your software project
+title: Organising software project
-description: Good practice for organising files in a software project (or a research project in general)
+description: How to organise your software project?
 contributors: ["Aleksandra Nenadic"]
 page_id: organising_software_project
 related_pages:
-  your_tasks: [how_to_make_a_good_readme, version_control, licensing_software, releasing_code, software_documentation]
+  your_tasks: [software_documentation, how_to_make_a_good_readme]
 ---

 ## Why does it matter how you organise your software project's directory?